 Horses at the hay bales.

-The train took the curve to get us off the south loop and through the covered bridge to the north loop on this railroad.
-We returned to the station then bought our last tickets of the day for one more train trip.
+Rounding the curve to switch from the south loop and through the covered bridge to the north loop.
+We returned to the station then bought our last tickets of the day for a third ride.

 The train at the station.
-This trip had just Robin and I on board.
+Robin and I were the only passengers this time.

 Exiting the covered bridge.